sdrahnea/customer-management-system/README.md

 ### Prerequisites

-This project requires Java 1.8, MySQL and Maven.
+This project requires Java 1.8, MySQL (or PostgreSQL) and Maven.

 ### Installing

-After MySQL instalation, it is required to create a dabase:
+After MySQL (or PostgreSQL) instalation, it is required to create a database:

 ```
 CREATE DATABSE cms;